Smart thermostats: what they do, how they work, and reasons to get one

 Other ways to save energy

-It’s not just smart thermostats that can potentially help reduce wasted energy around the home.
-Think about doing things like insulating your roof and walls, improving your heating system and insulating or replacing your windows and doors.
+It’s not just smart thermostats that can help cut down on wasted energy around the home.
+Think about doing things like insulating your roof and walls, improving your heating system, and insulating or replacing your windows and doors.

 You could also look at: